How to use Jira Product Discovery

 How ActivityTimeline Plugin and Jira Can Help in the Project Execution Phase

-• This tool allows users to create visual timelines that display tasks and activities in chronological order, making it easier for stakeholders to track progress against objectives.
+• visual timelines – easily visualize progress over time and track task completion status at any given moment.
+Tasks and activities display in chronological order, making it easier for stakeholders to track progress against objectives.

-• Additionally, this plugin offers reporting capabilities so managers can easily monitor resource allocation during this critical stage in any given project’s life cycle.
+• reporting – managers can easily monitor resource allocation during this critical stage in any given project’s life cycle and generate comprehensive reports based on data collected from various sources.

-• Activity Timeline’s team & user management capabilities allow managers to easily assign tasks, and resources (e.g people/teams) responsible for completing each activity within the specified timeframe.
+• team/individual user management capabilities – allow managers to easily assign tasks, and resources (e.g people/teams) responsible for completing each activity within the specified timeframe.

-• Activity Timeline’s resource allocation optimization algorithms allow users to easily optimize the utilization of resources across multiple projects or departments simultaneously so that everyone has visibility into what needs to be done when – allowing better collaboration between different groups working on various aspects of a single project or initiative.
+• resource allocation optimization algorithms – allow users to easily optimize the utilization of resources across multiple projects or departments simultaneously.

 Conclusion